deepsense-ai/seahorse-sdk-example/README.md

 ### Random Split
 This example is slightly more advanced and more practical.
-We implement `RandomSplit`, a simpler version of `io.deepsense.deeplang.doperations.Split`, which splits DataFrame in two with given ratio.
+We implement `RandomSplit`, a simpler version of `ai.deepsense.deeplang.doperations.Split`, which splits DataFrame in two with given ratio.
 You can find full source in [RandomSplit.scala](src/main/scala/io/deepsense/sdk/example/RandomSplit.scala).